 The largest GSD study of its kind, Dan O'Neill's analysis of VetCompass data, reviewed all 263 conditions distinctly recorded by veterinarians in primary care in the UK, and only 5.2% of the GSDs had been diagnosed as "obese or overweight".

 Meaning, at least among all UK German Shepherds, actual Obesity is even much less common: most of the diagnosed dogs of course were merely overweight.

 - Shortness of breath - exceeding 10 minutes after exercise ended, even when lying down

 - Slow to get up - without the existence of a physical ailment, and before 10 years of age

 - General listlessness and lethargy

-- Your dog training is based on treats rather than praise
+- Dog training is based on treats rather than praise

-That's why a quality vet won't just look at your dog, or compare scale readings, but they will examine your dog and consider factors like blood pressure and constitution, heart rate at rest and under load, dog meals, meal times, and feeding routine, exercise regime, living environment, etc.
+That's why a quality vet won't just look at the dog or compare scale readings, but they will examine the dog and consider factors like blood pressure and constitution, heart rate at rest and under load, dog meals, meal times, and feeding routine, exercise regime, living environment, etc.